pushtechnology/diffusion-benchmark-suite/README.md

 a folder named __benchmark-server__.<br>
 >    $ unzip benchmark-server.zip -d benchmark-server

+##Before you run the benchmarks!!!
+The benchmarks are configured for running on tuned commodity servers, not your average laptop.
+This is particularly true when running both server and client on the same host.
+To run the benchmarks in your IDE refer to the relevant section below.<br>
+The server on which the benchmarks are to be run should be configured to allow large numbers of connections.
+On Unix add file descriptors as follows:<br>
+>    ulimit -n 100000

+To persist the changes after a restart edit /etc/security/limits.conf (or /etc/limits.conf) and add the following lines:
+>     *                hard    nofile          100000
+>     *                soft    nofile          100000

+If you run you client process via a single IP you may exhaust the IP range (by opening too many local connections, each client requires a port).
+To avoid you can either access your server via multiple addresses(explained below) or extend the IP range as described [here](http://stackoverflow.com/questions/6145108/problem-running-into-java-net-bindexception-cannot-assign-requested-address)

 ##Running the benchmarks
 The ant scripts deployed with the application support running the benchmarks in a variety of configurations.
 The benchmarks can be run as a suite (similar